On this page:

 (hash 'a 'b 'c 'd)

-As chart shown above, the keywords of Ming are much short in length, and in forms the complex characters are usually consituted by other simpler characters, and those simpler characters are usually used for related function names as well.
+As chart shown above, the keywords of Ming are much short in length, and in forms the complex characters are usually constituted by other simpler characters, and those simpler characters are usually used for related function names as well.

-And one more thing, the chineseoid characters implemented here also have the ability to imply to human about the arguments and results of functions, check Naming Rules for more.
+Most importantly, the chineseoid characters implemented here also have the ability to imply to human about the arguments and results of functions, check Naming Rules for more.

-1.3 Character implications🔗
+1.4 Character implications🔗